-$250 DISCOUNT - ESCAPE THE HEAT!
+$250 DISCOUNT - FALL SPECIAL!
 90-HR AZ REAL ESTATE SALESPERSON LICENSE COURSE

 Original real estate, cemetery and membership camping salesperson’s and broker’s licenses are issued for a term of two (2) years.
 License renewal must occur on or before the last day of the month in which the license was issued.
 Renewals are for a two (2) year period.